 Hey guys!
 Are you still loving the warm summer air?
-If you are, then why not make your next beach appearance a lasting one!
-Say hello to your next-level Granny Square crochet beach top/beach dress swimsuit cover-up and make this your next Summer project.
+If you are, then why not make your next beach appearance a lasting one?
+Say hello to your next-level Crochet Granny Square beach top/beach dress swimsuit cover-up and make this your next Summer project.

 Planning my island holiday was the drive that inspired me to make this two-way beach cover-up.